ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 ### Testing reducers

 The following example tests the `booksReducer` from the [getting started tutorial](guide/store#tutorial).
-We run the first test to check the initial state.
+We run the first test to check that the initial state is returned when the reducer is called with an unknown action.
 The second test checks that this specific reducer updates the state when the corresponding action is passed which, in this case, is `retrievedBookList`.

 <code-example header="src/app/state/books.reducer.spec.ts" path="testing-store/src/app/state/books.reducer.spec.ts"></code-example>